-Hamilton experienced a large increase in the number of Ontario Works recipients after the 2008-9 recession, similar to most large cities in Ontario.
-Low-wage workers are often lower skilled and have less seniority so are the first to be laid off during an economic downturn.
+Hamilton experienced an increase in the number of Ontario Works recipients after the 2008-9 recession, similar to most large cities in Ontario.
+Low-wage workers are often lower skilled or have less experience, so are the first to be laid off during an economic downturn.
 This leads to a rise in the number of people who need social assistance to survive.
-Hamilton's recovery in OW caseloads, however, has been the fastest in Ontario, and Hamilton is now much closer to the median rate of large cities in Ontario than it was in 2005 (chart 8).
+Hamilton's recovery in OW caseloads, however, has been the fastest in Ontario, and Hamilton's percentage of households receiving Ontario Works was 5.8% in 2014, only about half a percentage point higher than the rate in 2005 (chart 8).
+The deep poverty experienced by those living on social assistance is a major barrier to transitioning back to employment, and is discussed in further detail on page 38 in section 5 of this report.